 To get a reading on who your ancestors are, you have to send your spit to a lab.
 This spit is then compared to the spit of all the immigrants who came to America and checked into our lobby through Ellis Island.
 Those people were always spitting.
 It’s how the East River got to BE the East River.
 It used to be just a babbling brook.

 When you’re new to America, it’s okay to spit.
 After you’ve read the rules, please refrain from doing it on the subway.

 What purpose does this checking out your ancestry serve?
-Would I get some of that casino money, maybe, after I find out I’m one quarter Apache?
+Would I get some of that casino money after I find out I’m one quarter Apache?
 Enough money to feed right back into my slot machines?
-See, I’d keep it in ‘the family’.
+See, I’d keep it in the family.
 I promise.